HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/index.md

 The model from the digital focus is a win.
 If I have this model in a suitable format (3D *.pdf or directly *.obj), I can import the geometry directly.
 I can [import *.obj](importObj.md) into HiStruct, or [convert 3D *.pdf to *.obj](convert3dPdfToObj.md) and [import that into HiStruct](importObj.md).

 After importing, HiStruct will offer recognized surfaces from which you can choose how to convert them to HiStruct geometry.
-The [Surface Generator](roofPolygonGenerator.md) then performs the conversion to roof or wall cladding surfaces, which can then be worked on in the normal way
+The [Surface Generator](roofPolygonGenerator.md) then performs the conversion to roof or wall cladding surfaces, which can then be worked on in the normal way.

-After the roof surfaces have been generated, I can use [roofFlashingGenerator.md](roofFlashingGenerator.md).
+After the roof surfaces have been generated, I can still use [roofFlashing Generator](roofFlashingGenerator.md).
+This method of input is almost work-free.

 #### **Simple shape 😊😊😊**